It’s Monday morning. You are rushing the catch the train to get to the office on time. It’s one of those morning when NOTHING is going well.

 Now it’s going to cost you more to get on the right train—and after all your efforts, you are still going to be late.

-This frustration and embarrassment is what many businesses experience when they rush to generate leads and customers without a plan, and spend money on the wrong marketing train.
+This frustration and embarrassment is what many businesses experience when they rush to content marketing with a goal to generate leads and customers without a plan, and spend money on the wrong marketing train.

 Outbound vs. Inbound Marketing: What is the Difference?